Modern bathroom ideas – 10 contemporary designs to inspire your next remodel

 If you have a fairly large space to devote to a bathroom, then we suggest going for a substantial – and statement – design when planning your bathroom layout.

 Don’t opt for a dated, step-in enclosure.
-Instead look for walk-in bathroom with ultra-clean lines, and minimalist styling with a sleek glass screen and steel frames.
+Instead look for a walk-in bathroom with ultra-clean lines, and minimalist styling with a sleek glass screen and steel frames.

 How do you create a modern bathroom?